SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/concepts/2022-07-31-reverse-etl.markdown

 hidden: true
 ---

+# Traditional approach
+ETL, which stands for extract, transformation, and load, is a *traditional* data integration method that collects data from several data sources, transforms it, and stores it in a single data store.

 # What is reverse ETL?
 We switched from ETL to ELT (Extract, Load, and Transform) as data volumes increased and we needed a faster way to load data into a data warehouse or data lake.